 There are plenty of solutions for managing tasks and to-dos for teams to be more organized and efficient while sharing work and collaborating on the same projects.
-If you are looking to start using such a tool at your work place or are already using one, but would like to try something new, this post will give you an overview of 4 options to consider.
+If you are looking to start using such a tool at your workplace or are already using one, but would like to try something new, this post will give you an overview of five options to consider.

-A perfect task manager tool has the right set of features, nice and user-friendly interface, is fast and easy to use.
+A perfect task management tool has the right set of features, a nice and user-friendly interface, it is fast and easy to use.
 It should be flexible, but not overwhelming or confusing with loads of advanced functionality that your team doesn’t need.

 Use the highlights below to compare these utilities and see if one of them matches your needs.